smartdevicelink/sdl_evolution/proposals/0336-strict-versioning-for-outgoing-core-messages.md

 The mobile application would expect `hdChannel` to have a value of 3 or lower, since its range was was smaller prior to API version 5.0.0, potentially causing unexpected behavior in the app (even a crash in the worst case).

-In order to prevent this from happening where possible, this proposal will detail a filtering process which will filter out some of these mismatched parameters.
+In order to prevent this from happening where possible, this proposal will detail a sanitization process which will filter out some of these mismatched parameters.
 In this example, the following parameters would be sent to the mobile app after sanitization:

 ```
 {